carlo-colombo/curl-me-that/README.md

 # curl-me-that

-A small Kubernetes controller that watch ConfigMaps and inject data from URL inthe  `x-k8s.io/curl-me-that` annotation.
+A small Kubernetes controller that watch `configmaps` annotated with `x-k8s.io/curl-me-that` to inject data from a URL extracted from the annotation.

 ### How to run `curl-me-that` in cluster